Section 1: Purpose and Contents of this page:

 All information provided to the University will be treated as confidential.

-We may need to contact your department or other non-academic departments, such as Student Records or Student Finance, to assist you with your query.
+We may need to contact your academic department, or other non-academic departments such as Student Records or Student Finance, to assist you with your enquiry.
+In this circumstance, any information regarding your immigration query will be limited to a need-to-know basis.

 - Where you have given your explicit consent to disclose information or data to an individual or organisation